 RoboSlam is the work of a team of volunteers who are committed to promoting STEM education (Science, Technology, Engineering, Maths) and encouraging people to make the jump from being users of technology to being creators of technology.
-The core team (see below) are teachers and researchers in the Dublin Institute of Technology, but the RoboSlam project also relies on a group of volunteer facilitators who generously give their time to make the workshops possible.
+The core team (see below) are teachers and researchers in Technological University Dublin (previously known as Dublin Institute of Technology), but the RoboSlam project also relies on a group of volunteer facilitators who generously give their time to make the workshops possible.

-I’m a lecturer in Electrical Engineering at the Dublin Institute of Technology.
+I’m a lecturer in Electrical Engineering at Technological University Dublin.
 Among other subjects, I teach Programming, Robotics, Engineering Design and Biomedical Engineering.
-Ostensibly, my primary research interest is signal processing (especially biomedical signals), but I think I actually spend more of my creative time programming and building robots.
+My primary research interest is signal processing, but I think I actually spend just as much time programming and building robots.

 I write about some of my projects on my blog: